What is a syndrome?

-This is a rare condition which causes epilepsy in children.
+Ring Chromosome 20 (R20) is a rare condition, which causes epilepsy in children.
 It is caused by an abnormality in chromosome number 20.
-Chromosomes are structures within each cell in the body which hold our genetic material.
-Each human being has 23 pairs of chromosomes.
-That is 46 in total.
+Chromosomes are structures within each cell in the body, which hold our genetic material.
+Each human being has 23 pairs of chromosomes - 46 in total.

 When viewed down a microscope, chromosomes usually look fairly straight.
-In R20 a little piece of genetic material is missing from each end of one of the number 20 chromosomes and the ends fuse together to form a ring.
-This happens to the developing baby very early in pregnancy.
-It happens sporadically (by chance) and therefore does not affect more than one child in each family.
+In R20 a little piece of genetic material is missing from each end of one of the number 20 chromosomes, and the ends fuse together to form a ring.
+This happens very early in pregnancy.
+It happens sporadically (by chance) and therefore does not usually affect more than one child in the family.

 There is a variety of seizure types.
 Night time seizures are frequent and may not be noticed.
 Focal (partial) seizures can take on many forms including head turning, jerking of one or more limbs, and episodes of altered consciousness with repetitive mouth movements.
 Tonic-clonic and absence seizures can also happen.
 People with R20 seem particularly prone to episodes of non-convulsive status epilepticus (NCSE).
-This is happens when there is continuous abnormal electrical activity from the brain and is associated with a change of behaviour, ranging from mild confusion to a severe altered state of consciousness.
-These can last from 30 minutes to days or even weeks in some cases.
+This is when there is continuous abnormal electrical activity from the brain.
+It is associated with a change of behaviour, ranging from mild confusion to a severe altered state of consciousness.
+These episodes can last from 30 minutes to days or even weeks in some cases.

-Severe epilepsy with periods of non-convulsive status epilepticus (NCSE) associated with the start of learning and behaviour difficulties may suggest a diagnosis of Ring Chromosome 20.
-Some electroencephalogram (EEG) features seem to be fairly common in R20 and may again suggest the diagnosis.
+Severe epilepsy with periods of NCSE associated with the start of learning and behaviour difficulties may suggest a diagnosis of R20.
+Some EEG features seem to be fairly common in R20, and may again suggest the diagnosis.
 Unfortunately, because the condition is so rare, the diagnosis is often delayed.
 Brain scans are normal in children with R20.

 The epilepsy associated with R20 syndrome is difficult to control.
-No single anti-epileptic drug has been shown to be particularly effective in this condition and multiple drugs either in isolation or in combination may be tried.
-There are a small number of single case reports suggesting that vagal nerve stimulation may be effective in R20.
+No single epilepsy medicine has been shown to be particularly effective, and many medicines, either in isolation or in combination, may be tried.
+There are a small number of single case reports suggesting that vagus nerve stimulation may be effective in R20.
 Periods of NCSE are also difficult to treat.
 Short-term treatment with benzodiazepines (clobazam, midazolam, diazepam) or steroid medicines (prednisolone) may be used to treat these episodes,but the person often has further episodes of NCSE when these medicines are withdrawn.